-Members are appointed as a representative of a particular group or sector (e.g. industry, recreation, government) or for their linkages to Traditional Owner groups from along the Great Barrier Reef catchment area.
+Members are appointed as a representative of a particular group or sector (e.g. industry, recreation, government) or for their linkages to Traditional Owner groups along the Great Barrier Reef catchment area.
 The Board of the Marine Park Authority appoints members of the Reef Advisory Committees for a term of three years and members are eligible for reappointment.

-The Reef Advisory Committees work closely with our staff to provide advice on operational issues and to assist in the development of policy and strategic direction in the management of the Marine Park.
+The Reef Advisory Committees work closely with GBRMPA staff to provide advice on operational issues and to assist in the development of policy and strategic direction in the management of the Marine Park.
 All members are encouraged to adopt a broad perspective on the issues addressed, mindful of our agency's objectives and corporate priorities.

-Each Reef Advisory Committee meets two to three times during a financial year on dates confirmed by the committees at the end of each preceding meeting.
+Each Reef Advisory Committee meets two to three times during a financial year, on dates confirmed by the committees at the end of each preceding meeting.
 Meetings are generally held in Townsville, north Queensland.

 Charter and terms of reference

 Terms of reference have been developed, defining the vision, objectives, scope and deliverables of each individual Reef Advisory Committee.
 The terms of reference identify ways in which each committee can advise us on matters in order to build a greater understanding of issues relating to the management of the Marine Park, including conservation, ecologically sustainable use and Traditional Owner issues.

 A report is prepared after each Reef Advisory Committee meeting, summarising the major issues discussed at that meeting.Summary reports:

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

-We're delighted to celebrate the 30th anniversary of the Great Barrier Reef Marine Park's World Heritage listing.
+We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

-Visit our Great Barrier Reef and discover its amazing plants, animals and habitats.
-There are a range of tourism experiences on offer.
+Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
-Find out what you can do to help protect this Great Australian icon.
+Find out what you can do to help protect this great Australian icon.